vmware-archive/kubeless-ui/README.md

 Now you just have to serve the `dist/` folder with node (`yarn run start`) or with an nginx.

 ## Docker image
-Exists and automated build that you can find on DockerHub, Quay.io and Gcloud Registry by his name:  bitnami/kubeless-ui
+Exists and automated build that you can find on DockerHub, Quay.io and Gcloud Registry by this name:  bitnami/kubeless-ui

 ## Snapshot